-This Corporation shall have three classes of membership: Regular, Specialist and Associate.
-Any person dedicated to the purposes of the Corporation and meeting the applicable qualifications of Sections 5.2 through 5.4 shall be eligible for membership on approval of the membership application by the board and on timely payment of such dues and fees as the board may fix from time to time.
+This Corporation shall have three classes of membership: Regular, Specialist and Expert.
+Any person dedicated to the purposes of the Corporation and meeting the applicable qualifications shall be eligible for membership on approval of the membership application by the Board of Directors and on timely payment of such dues and fees as the Board may fix from time to time.

-Regular and Specialist Members are "members" as defined in Corporations Code Section 5056 and entitled to vote on those matters described in the Corporations Code or in Section 4.8 of these bylaws.
-Associate Members are not "members" within the scope of Corporations Code Section 5056.
+Regular and Specialist Members are "members" as defined in Corporations Code Section 5056 and entitled to vote on those matters described in the Corporations Code or in 0 of these bylaws.

 Section 4.2 General Qualifications for Membership.

-Regular and Specialist membership is open to all persons who agree in writing with the Corporation's Statement of Purpose, and who regularly participate in the defense of persons accused of impaired driving, and who are not involved in either prosecution or law enforcement, nor with any organization that is interested in the prosecution of impaired drivers.
+- (1) Regular and Specialist membership is open to all persons who agree in writing with the Corporation's Statement of Purpose, and who regularly participate in the defense of persons accused of impaired driving, and who are not involved in either prosecution or law enforcement, nor with any organization that is interested in the prosecution of impaired drivers. - (2) Expert membership is open to all persons who agree in writing with the Corporation's Statement of Purpose, and who regularly participate in the defense of persons accused of impaired driving.
+Experts may not be members of any organization or serve on any board that is involved with law enforcement, the State Bar of California, or government entities involved in the prosecute of people charged with criminal offenses, including driving under the influence.
+Experts may testify for the prosecution but may not use any of the knowledge, information, or data that has been shared on the CDLA listsery, CDLA Law Library, or any CDLA program in their testimony.

 Section 4.3 Qualifications for Specialist Membership.

 Specialist members shall meet the following qualifications:

-(1) A member in good standing of the State Bar of California for not less than 5 years;

-(2) Defense counsel of record in 20 or more California felony or misdemeanor impaired driving trials submitted to the jury for decision and 50 or more additional impaired driving matters to disposition;

-(3) Any two of the following qualifications arising out of an impaired driving incident:

-(a) Appeared as defense counsel of record in 5 or more hearings pursuant to Penal Code Section 1538.5 in which oral testimony was taken and decisions rendered;

-(b) Filed 5 or more petitions or answers in extraordinary writ proceedings in which decisions after hearing have been rendered;

-(c) Made 3 or more appearances as attorney of record in the Appellate Divisions of the California Superior Court, California Courts of Appeal or Supreme Court, or equivalent federal appellate courts, which resulted in a published or unpublished written opinion; or

-(d) Appeared as counsel in 10 or more additional jury trials submitted to the jury for decision.
+- (1) A member in good standing of the State Bar of California for not less than 5 years; - (2) Defense counsel of record in 20 or more California felony or misdemeanor impaired driving trials submitted to the jury for decision and 50 or more additional impaired driving matters to disposition; - (3) Any two of the following qualifications arising out of an impaired driving incident: - (a) Appeared as defense counsel of record in 5 or more hearings pursuant to Penal Code Section 1538.5 in which oral testimony was taken and decisions rendered; - (b) Filed 5 or more petitions or answers in extraordinary writ proceedings in which decisions after hearing have been rendered; - (c) Made 3 or more appearances as attorney of record in the Appellate Divisions of the California Superior Court, California Courts of Appeal or Supreme Court, or equivalent federal appellate courts, which resulted in a published or unpublished written opinion; or - (d) Appeared as counsel in 10 or more additional jury trials submitted to the jury for decision.

-(4) As an alternative to the impaired driving defense trial practice experience qualifications listed in subsections (2) and (3) above, an applicant may qualify to be a Specialist Member by demonstrating to the satisfaction of the Board of Directors that the applicant has had substantial involvement in other areas of impaired driving practice requiring similar skills and level of expertise in impaired driving or related criminal matters in which decisions after hearing have been reached.

-(5) In the three years immediately preceding application, attended and completed or instructed not fewer than 20 hours of educational programs approved for State Bar M.C.L.E.
-Credit pertaining to impaired driving or related areas of criminal defense.
+- (4) As an alternative to the impaired driving defense trial practice experience qualifications listed in subsections (2) and (3) above, an applicant may qualify to be a Specialist Member by demonstrating to the satisfaction of the Board of Directors that the applicant has had substantial involvement in other areas of impaired driving practice requiring similar skills and level of expertise in impaired driving or related criminal matters in which decisions after hearing have been reached. - (5) In the three years immediately preceding application, attended and completed or instructed not fewer than 20 hours of educational programs approved for State Bar MCLE credit pertaining to impaired driving or related areas of criminal defense. - (6) The Board of Directors must approve any application for Specialist membership. - (7) These standards may be changed by majority vote of the Board of Directors.